Where once Rumaila relied on paper records, cutting-edge technologies now provide comprehensive understanding of Rumaila’s complex reservoirs.

-Utilizing exceptional BP proprietary technology, our comprehensive 1,800 km² seismic survey was one of the largest of its type anywhere in the world.
-Via the BP Iraq Technical Support Group in Sunbury, UK, this data provides 3D imagery of the field for the first time – enabling us to map out a subsurface area of some 9,000 cubic kilometres.
+Utilizing exceptional bp proprietary technology, our 1,800 km² seismic survey was at the time one of the largest of its type anywhere in the world.
+Supported by bp’s Middle East support team in Sunbury, UK, this data provided 3D imagery of the field’s subsurface for the first time – enabling some 9,000 cubic kilometres to be mapped.

-Wireless Remote Telemetry Units (RTUs) installed at 500 wellheads, 14 degassing stations, five cluster pump station and manifolds and pipelines are now able to provide valuable pressure and temperature information to Rumaila engineers in real-time, allowing them to quickly make decisions and optimise field performance.
+Wireless Remote Telemetry Units (RTUs) installed at 500 wellheads, 14 degassing stations, five cluster pump stations, as well as multiple manifolds and pipelines are now able to provide valuable pressure and temperature information to relevant people at Rumaila HQ.

 Purpose-built communication towers host the latest in wireless ‘node’ technology and a high-speed ‘microwave’ network now connects all degassing stations, pumping stations, drilling rigs and well sites.